LuckyToaster/advanced_dbs_p1/README.md

 - `model_test.yml` - Collection definitions for the tests

 In addition, we have included:
 - `aggregate_queries.py` - aggregate queries for this practice
 - `data` - directory with DB data in JSON format
+- `requirements.txt` - python dependencies
 - `scripts` directory, containing some useful bash scripts:
     - `export_collections.sh` - export DB data to `data` directory
     - `import_collections.sh` - improt JSON data from `data` directory into DB